AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

-Since this is an assertion that can be executed, it may help you find the problem if you run the program with assertions enabled on representative sets of inputs .
+Since this is an assertion that can be executed, it may help you find the problem if you run the program with assertions enabled on representative sets of inputs.
 This allows you to find bugs in both the code and its contracts.
 In this case, testing ``Incr_Until`` with an input greater than 1000 raises an exception at runtime.